-A key consideration for this initiative is the connection between housing capital and service funding.
+&lt;sup>109 A key consideration for this initiative is the connection between housing capital and service funding.
 Neither service dollars nor capital funds alone can produce the amount of successful supportive housing required to reduce the incidence of homelessness.
 To be successful any housing dedicated to MIDD populations must include services.

-Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
+&lt;sup>110 Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
 Updates to performance measures that may result from this collaborative process will be reported in the next MIDD Annual Report in August 2018.

-During MIDD 1, 25 rental subsidies were provided for supportive housing.
+&lt;sup>111 During MIDD 1, 25 rental subsidies were provided for supportive housing.

 Year Activity Amount

-2017 Capital investments for new \$2,393,584

-permanent supportive housing units

-for people with behavioral health

-conditions; and rental subsidies for

-people with behavioral health
+2017 Capital investments for new permanent supportive housing units for people with behavioral health conditions; and rental subsidies for people with behavioral health conditions \$2,393,584

-conditions

-2017 Annual Expendito ure \$2,393,584
+2017 Annual Expendit ure \$2,393,584

-2018 Capital investments for new \$2,455,816

-permanent supportive housing units

-for people with behavioral health

-conditions; and rental subsidies for

-people with behavioral health
+2018 Capital investments for new permanent supportive housing units for people with behavioral health conditions; and rental subsidies for people with behavioral health conditions \$2,455,816

-conditions

-2018 Annual Expendit ure \$2,455,816
+2018 Annual Expenditure \$2,455,816

 Biennial Expenditure \$4,849,400